-What follows are more detailed instructions for installing your cable package into the 1100GTO.
+What follows are some more detailed instructions for installing your cable package into the 1600GTO.
 You will, of course, have to tailor the instructions for your own particular needs.
-These instructions are for the routing of auxiliary cables for cameras, dew heaters, focusers and other devices that are not a component of the 1100GTO.
+These instructions are for the routing of auxiliary cables for cameras, dew heaters, focusers and other devices that are not a component of the 1600GTO.
 The mount's own cables are discussed earlier in this manual in the sections on mounting the declination axis.
 Use the Assembly Diagram found earlier in the manual to help identify the named parts below.

-There are two options for running cables through the 1100GTO.
-If you have the mount set up permanently in an observatory and have no plans for the use of a polar scope, then you can choose to not use the Cable Router and can run your cables through the mount while the two axes are joined.
+There are two options for running cables through the 1600GTO.
+If you have the mount set up permanently in an observatory and have no plans for the use of a polar scope, then you can choose to not use the cable router insert and can run your cables through the mount while the two axes are joined.
 This has the advantage of more easily adding a cable later by fishing it through the mount while assembled.
 If you will be using a polar scope for setting up portably or if you plan its use at any time while set up permanently, then you will need to run your cables through the R.A axis first.

 We shall first discuss the procedure for routing cables with the anticipation of using a polar scope.
-This option hinges on the need for placing the wires through the R.A. axis and then placing the cable router.
-It may be possible to run cables with small connectors once the Cable Router is in place.
+This option hinges on the need for placing the wires through the R.A. axis and then placing the cable router insert.
+It is only possible to run cables with small connectors after the cable router is in place and it may present difficulties once the mount has been fully assembled and equipment in place.
 As one sees in the illustration of the R.A.
 Axis Hub, the Cable Router creates three narrow cable paths around the outside of the light path.
-However, the Cable Router is easily removed and replaced in order to change existing cables or if you choose to add additional ones while the Dec. axis is detached.
+However, the Cable Router Insert is easily removed and replaced in order to place a violation and the place at the place of the light path.

+in order to change existing cables or if you choose to add additional ones while the

+Dec. axis is detached.